Easy Vegan Tzatziki Sauce (Dairy-Free, Creamy, 10 Minutes)

 - ¼ cup fresh dill, finely copped

-- Extra virgin olive oil - Optional - drizzle on top when serving as a dip
+- Extra virgin olive oil – Optional (You can drizzle on top when serving as a dip)

 Instructions